vmchien217/dagger/tutorial/04-depending-on-interface.md

 > answer is that Dagger already knows to look at those types because they appear
 > somewhere in a component or module that Dagger is using.
 In the case of
 > `CommandRouter`, it's the return type of the `CommandRouterFactory`'s entry
 > point method.
-And in the case of `HelloWorldModule`, it's the parameter type
+And in the case of `HelloWorldCommand`, it's the parameter type
-> of the [`@Binds`] method we just wrote.
-And before that, it appeared as a
+> of the [`@Binds`] method we just wrote in `HelloWorldModule`.
+And before that,
-> constructor parameter to `CommandRouter`, so Dagger learned about it
+> it appeared as a constructor parameter to `CommandRouter`, so Dagger learned
-> transitively when looking at `CommandRouter`.
+> about it transitively when looking at `CommandRouter`.

 Now when Dagger looks to create a `CommandRouter` and sees that it needs a `Command`, it will use the instructions in `HelloWorldModule` to create one.